Gbemisola23/NaijaNetherlands/README.md

     * ## **Home Page**
     * ### **Navigation Bar**
         * The navigation bar is featured on all the pages on the website.
 It includes the website name, link to the home page, about page, register and login page.
-        *This allows users to move through the different pages.
+        * This allows users to move through the different pages.
         ![Navbar](readme_img/nav_bar.png)

     * ### **Landing Page**
-        * The landingpage includes a photograph with a text attached to the left.
+        * The landing page includes a photograph with a text attached to the left.
 It is fully responsive.
         * It has a read more button overlay which will work in the future.
             ![home page image](readme_img/landing_page.png)
             ![Responsive Navbar](readme_img/responsive_nav.png)